-You'll also manage and work with broadcasting assistants, presenters and DJs, engineers and IT staff.
-Making sure that shows run as planned and that they're tailored to key audience demographics.
+Your role will be to make sure shows run as planned and that they're tailored to key audience demographics.
 You may also be responsible for the business and commercial management of a programme.

 Responsibilities

-- produce and make use of user-generated content
+• produce and make use of user-generated content

-- select music appropriate to the programme, the audience and the station
+• select music appropriate to the programme, the audience, and the station

-- source and book contributors and interviewees
+• source and book contributors, interviewees, and special guests

-- produce pre-production briefings for presenters, reporters, technical staff and other contributors
+• produce pre-production briefings for presenters, reporters, technical staff and other contributors

-- manage the logistics of getting people, resources and equipment together at the right place at the right time
+• manage the logistics of getting people, resources and equipment together at the right place at the right time

-- carry out editing, interviewing and reporting duties as necessary
+• carry out editing, interviewing and reporting duties as necessary

-- convert text, graphics, video and audio files into other formats
+• convert text, graphics, video and audio files into other formats

-- contribute to, and make use of, an archive of audio resources which can be re-used
+• contribute to, and make use of, an archive of audio resources which can be re-used

-- respond to audience feedback, referring on to other departments as necessary
+• respond to audience feedback, referring on to other departments as necessary

-- manage budgets, staffing and supervisory responsibilities.
+• manage budgets, staffing and supervisory responsibilities.

 Salary

-- Starting salaries for radio assistants usually start at around £17,000.
+• Starting salaries for radio assistants usually begin at £16,000 but can be up to £21,000.

 Income figures are intended as a guide only.